iamfreelight/RK_RaceKit/README.md

 **Purpose:**

 The `RK_ProjectileSpawner` script is responsible for spawning projectile entities 'prizes' from the 'prizebar' (prefabs) into the world when it receives a message from another script, such as the `RK_PrizeBar`.
 It manages the spawning process, applies a force to the projectiles, and automatically destroys them after a timeout.
-A very common need, is on the vehicles root, to spawn "power ups" for the vehicles.
-This is a SERVER script.

 **Scene Setup:**